 - Lack of exercise.
 If you're used to being on the go, slowing down can make you feel fatigued.
 Though you will have good days and bad days, try to maintain your normal level of activity if you can.

 - Hormonal changes.
 Many hormonal changes can occur during cancer treatment.
-Hormonal therapies may modify hormones as a way to treat cancer.
+Hormonal therapies are a common method to treat certain cancers, and this change in the hormones in your body can lead to significant fatigue.
 Hormonal changes also may occur as side effects of treatments, such as surgery, radiation therapy or chemotherapy.
 Changes to the thyroid gland, adrenal glands, testes or ovaries can all cause fatigue.